JingweiZuo/GCN-M/README.md

-### GCN-M
+### GCN-M: Graph Convolutional Networks for Traffic Forecasting with missing values

-This is the implementation of GCN-M in the following paper: [Graph Convolutional Networks for Traffic Forecasting with missing values](https://arxiv.org/abs/2212.06419)
+This is the companion repository for our paper titled [Graph Convolutional Networks for Traffic Forecasting with missing values](https://link.springer.com/article/10.1007/s10618-022-00903-7) published in [Data Mining and Knowledge Discovery](https://www.springer.com/journal/10618) and also available on [ArXiv](https://arxiv.org/abs/2212.06419).

 ### Requirements: